- Our agreement with you

 Include terms in the contract between the supplier and each sub-processor which contains terms substantially the same as those set out in this agreement, in particular, in relation to requiring appropriate technical and organisational data security measures agreement and shall supervise compliance thereof;

-Transfer of personal data outside of the EEA
+Transfer of personal data outside of the UK and EEA

-Insofar as that contract involves the transfer of personal data outside of the EEA, incorporate the standard contractual clauses or such other mechanism as directed by the client into the contract between the supplier and each sub-processor to ensure the adequate protection of the transferred personal data, or such other arrangement as the client may approve as providing an adequate protection in respect of the processing of personal data in such third country(ies); and
+Insofar as that contract involves the transfer of personal data outside of the UK and EEA, transfer to a territory which is subject to adequacy regulations under the Data protection laws to a territory provides adequate protection for the privacy rights of individuals; or incorporate valid cross-border transfer mechanism under Data protection laws; or such other mechanism as directed by the client into the contract between the supplier and each sub-processor to ensure the adequate protection of the transferred personal data, provided it is compliant with the Data protection laws, or such other arrangement as the client may approve as providing an adequate protection in respect of the processing of personal data in such third country(ies); and

 Remain fully liable to the client for any failure by each sub-processor to fulfil its obligations in relation to the processing of any personal data.